mr-builder/mrbuilder/core/lerna-relinker/README.md

 ## Idea helpers.
-If you use webstorm will fix your setup.
+If you use webstorm this will fix your setup, (prevent the infite indexing, and generally do the right excludes)

 ```js
 ./node_modules/.bin/lr-idea